bertdida/twitter-quote-scraper/README.md

 ## Usage

 Currently, TwitterQuoteScraper supports both saving quotations to a local file or into Google spreadsheet.
-But either of these ways you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`), this file's path is required every time you run a command to scrape quotations.
+But either of these ways you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`), your JSON's file path is required every time you run a command to scrape quotations.

 To learn more about a command's usage and syntax, like which options are available and the command's structure you may run any of the following: